DivineOmega/DO-File-Cache/README.md

 ### Setup & Configuration

-Before you can do anything with RW File Cache, you must instatiate it and then, if you wish, set some configuration options.
+Before you can do anything with RW File Cache, you must instantiate it and then, if you wish, set some configuration options.

 ```php
 require_once "vendor/autoload.php";